Things forbidden have a secret charm.

 1. Snake Island - Brazil

 Humans are forbidden from stepping foot on this island for obvious reasons.
-According to scientists, roughly 4000 snakes live on this 110 acre land.
+According to scientists, roughly 4000 snakes live on this 110-acre land.
 And these aren’t just any snakes, but the golden lancehead, which is the deadliest and the most venomous viper in the world.

 2. Area 51 - USA

 Situated in Nevada, this is probably one of the most secretive places in the world.
-A military base, what this places is actually used for nobody knows.
+A military base, what this place is actually used for nobody knows.
 But the speculations range from medical experiments, experimental aircraft and weaponry to UFO and alien testing.

 3. Room 39 - North Korea

-North Korea may not be a place people often visit, but on the off chance someone does visit it, room 39 is off limits.
+North Korea may not be a place people often visit, but on the off chance someone does visit it, room 39 is off-limits.
 A secretive government facility, it’s where all the illegal activities take place; including counterfeiting of 100$ bills and production of drugs.
 This room is critical in helping Kim Jong retain his power.

 4. North Sentinel Island - Andaman island